 Explore Game of Thrones filming locations

-Split is another of many locations in Croatia that have become new cities in the HBO series Game of Thrones.
+A trip to Split is not complete for GOT fans from around the world without visiting the locations around Split that have become new cities in the HBO series Game of Thrones.
 Some of the sites are right in the city centre in Diocletian’s Palace, others are at Klis Fortress.
 If you’re a fan you’re going to want to join a tour!

 For those adventure lovers that need only a day (or less) in a city before craving the outdoors then Split is the city for you too.
 Not far from Split is the Cetina River that has a number of outdoor adventures for you to try.

 One such activity is canyoning where you can jump from cliffs into pools of water, see a waterfall and swim through dramatic canyons.